Assumption-lean weak limits and tests for two-stage adaptive experiments: Abstract

 \section{Abstract}

 Adaptive experiments are becoming increasingly popular in real-world applications for effectively maximizing in-sample welfare and efficiency by data-driven sampling.
 Despite their growing prevalence, however, the statistical foundations for valid inference in such settings remain underdeveloped.
 Focusing on two-stage adaptive experimental designs, we address this gap by deriving new weak convergence results for mean outcomes and their differences.
 In particular, our results apply to a broad class of estimators, the \textit{weighted inverse probability weighted} (WIPW) estimators.
 In contrast to prior works, our results require significantly weaker assumptions and sharply characterize phase transitions in limiting behavior across different signal regimes.
 Through this common lens, our general results unify previously fragmented results under the two-stage setup.
-To address the challenge of potential non-normal limits in conducting inference, we propose a computationally efficient and provably valid plug-in bootstrap method for hypothesis testing.
+We further establish quantitative convergence rates in bounded-Lipschitz distance that reveal the fundamental trade-off between exploitation and inferential stability.
+To address the challenge of potential non-normal limits in conducting inference, we propose a computationally efficient and provably valid simulation-based method for obtaining critical values of the non-normal limiting distributions under the null, enabling practical hypothesis testing.
 Our results and approaches are sufficiently general to accommodate various adaptive experimental designs, including batched bandit and subgroup enrichment experiments.
-Simulations and semi-synthetic studies demonstrate the practical value of our approach, revealing statistical phenomena unique to adaptive experiments.
+Simulations and semi-synthetic studies demonstrate the practical value of our approach and reveal that neither normality-based nor non-normality-based testing methods uniformly dominate in power; the relative advantage depends on the structure of the outcome distribution.